Will working be part of your retirement?

 If you live near any local, state, or national parks, ski resorts, golf courses, or amusement parks, most of these places have a high season that lasts only a few months.
 Both the parks themselves and the companies that operate the food and lodging concessions need to hire seasonally.
 Retirees who travel in RVs can drive their RVs to wherever the jobs are, and they may be able to park their RV on the property.

-Many mail order companies hire additional staff during peak season, usually the weeks leading up to Christmas.
+Many mail order companies hire additional staff at their fulfillment centers during peak season, usually the weeks leading up to Christmas.
 This is another option for people who own RVs and don’t mind living in them for extended periods of time.